 Facebook does everything they can to make it stupid proof.
 They provide seemingly unlimited, powerful tools to target your ideal customer.

 Target your email list with Custom Audiences.
 Target people like them with Lookalike Audiences.
 Target users based on buying histories with Partner Categories.
 Target users who visited your website (with FBX, even in the News Feed), for crying out loud.

 On and on.

 They even optimize your audience to give you a better shot at success.
 They optimize for a specific type of conversion like a purchase or form completion.
-They optimize for a specific action like a link click, Page like or post engagement.
+They optimize for a specific action like a The link click metric measures all clicks on links that drive users to properties on and off of Facebook., Page like or post engagement.

 Meanwhile, you create that one, crappy ad.
 And you complain when it doesn’t work.

 Your ad didn’t convert?
 It’s your own fault.